-No definitive conclusion can be drawn with respect to the question of whether only assistance is prohibited if the assisted use of force is in progress, or whether it also covers assistance provided in advance.
+No definitive conclusion can be drawn with respect to the question of whether only assistance is prohibited if the assisted use of force is in pro-gress, or whether it also covers assistance provided in advance.
 The present progressive tense used in Article 10 ("is acting") points towards the former interpretation.
-So does the previous formula "which has failed to perform the duties set forth in article 8".213 On the other hand, Hsu's insistence that the right to collective self-defense also entails assistance that was agreed to in advance, might indicate that even preparatory assistance was covered.
+So does the previous formula "which has failed to perform the duties set forth in article 8".213 On the other hand, Hsu's insistence that the right to collective self-defense also entails assistance was covered.
 In addition, some path dependency may explain rather limited scope.
 Not at least did the original draft concern enforcement action.

 It remained also unsettled to what extent the Security Council's primacy applied here.
-The addition of the second part of Article 10 points in this direction.
-The addition of the second part of Article 10 points in this direction.
-The condition of Article 51 of the Charter implied that the measures taken by States should be discontinued when the Security Council took the necessary action to maintain or restore peace.
-Cordova's statement was based on the assumption that the right to collective self-defense runs parallel with the prohibition of assistance.
+The addition of the second part of Article 10 points in this direction.214 Cordova, however, for example, was inclined to say that "the provision of Article 51 of the Charter implied that the measures taken by States should be discontinued when the Security Council took the necessary action to maintain or restore peace."215 Cordova's statement was based on the assumption that the right to collective self-defense runs parallel with the prohibition of assistance.
 As he noted, this is, however, no more than an "implication", yet it requires further proof.
 In particular, it was not possible to conclusively read the primacy of the Security Council into the unlawfulness-criteria.
 It is true that the right of self-defense was only permitted until the Security Council had taken action.
 If the Security Council took action, the assisted use of force was hence arguably unlawful.
 This understanding was however not easily applied to non-UN member States not recognizing the Security Council.
-This limitation was not recognized as general international law. $^{216}\,$
+This limitation was not recognized as general international law. $^{\rm 216}$